TL;DR: Is Granola AI Worth It in 2026?

 Granola's support team got back to me to say there are no transcription limits on the Basic plan.

-One of the newer Enterprise features, in pilot as of April 2026, is an org-wide notification that tells participants Granola is being used.
-It’s called Heads Up, and it could be a useful way to gather meeting consent within your organization.
-How well it works for external calls, though, is still an open question.
+One of the newer Enterprise features is an org-wide notification that tells participants Granola is being used.
+It’s called Heads Up, and it was still in pilot when I last checked.
+It could be a useful way to gather meeting consent within your organization.
+How well it works for external calls is still an open question.

 What Do Everyday Users Think of Granola AI?

-It’s all well and good listening to my Granola review, but I’m just testing the free trial.
+It’s all well and good listening to my Granola review, but I’ve been on Basic.
 What do actual paid users think?
 Are they satisfied or do they regret it?
 Does it work well for teams?
 Let’s find out.

 I scoured the web to find Granola reviews across a wide range of popular third-party review sites, but as it turns out, most of them don’t feature Granola at all.
 Here’s what I found:

-While the rating is good, the low amount of reviews is a little worrying.
 To support these, I also checked out Reddit, YouTube, and some independent Granola reviews.
-Most were feature lists that had no personal experience whatsoever, while others were the complete opposite, clearly affiliates and desperate for you to download it.
-I’ve excluded these.
+Most were feature lists written by people who’d clearly never opened the app.
+The rest were affiliates, desperate for you to download it.
+I’ve excluded both.

-All in all, there aren’t too many reviews.
+All in all, there still aren’t loads of reviews.
 Here is the best YouTube video I found, and you can see him testing Granola in the call, using the “Enhance Notes” feature as well as discussing shareability.

 The review is mostly positive, highlighting beneficial features and some of the comments agree.